sudomateo/terraform-training/course/README.md

 Install Terraform and familiarize yourself with your cloud provider.

 - What is Terraform?
-- How does Terraform work?
+- How Does Terraform work?
-- Why use Terraform?
+- Why Use Terraform?
-- Terraform Installation
+- Installing Terraform
 - Editor Configuration
 - Cloud Provider Configuration